Changuinola: Infrastructure

-Changuinola is divided into small farm communities called "Fincas", since all of the city is surrounded by banana plantations. as example, "Finca 4" which means Farm 4.
+Changuinola is divided into small farm communities called "Fincas", since all of the city is surrounded by banana plantations.

-Changuinola has one main road that crosses all town from south to north, at the end you could take left to reach Guabito border town.
+Changuinola has one main road that crosses the town from south to north and connects Changuinola to Guabito, at the Panama–Costa Rica border.

-The "Manuel Niño" International Airport is a small international airport where you can take flights to Panama City.

-The Calvin Byron Stadium for is located in El Empalme neighborhood, home of Bocas del Toro baseball team.

-The Changuinola River bridge was built in 2009 and replaced 1920 railroad bridge next to it.
+The Changuinola River bridge was built in 2009 and replaced the 1920 railroad bridge next to it.

-Changuinola was struck in April 1991 by 7.7 powerful earthquake, the town was reconstructed in the following years.
+Changuinola was struck in April 1991 by the 7.7 Bocas del Toro eqarthquake, and the town was reconstructed in the following years.

 Public Services

-Private and Public health care available.
-The CSS Changuinola Hospital is located right next to the Police station, and private clinics are also a great choice and available in the city.

-Changuinola has several public and private schools, to mention most important IPT Changuinola and Empalme School.